16 Fantastic Day Trips from Paris by Train

 Provins is just about as far out of the capital as you can get without leaving the Île-de-France region.
 It takes about 90 minutes to get from Paris to Provins, but it is easy to explore the area on foot once you arrive.

 The walk down the Rue du College is surprisingly beautiful, and there isn’t much traffic to manage on an average day.
-Several tunnels are underneath the city to explore, but guided tours are required.
+From there, it’s time to take things underground.

 Traveling to Paris in mid to late June?
 You may be able to catch the famous Medieval Festival of Provins, also known as the biggest medieval festival in France!